ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI_Ib_CustomNodes**](https://github.com/Chaoses-Ib/ComfyUI_Ib_CustomNodes): Nodes: LoadImageFromPath.
 Load Image From Path loads the image from the source path and does not have such problems.
 - [**ComfyUI MuseV Evolved**](https://github.com/storyicon/comfyui_musev_evolved): Nodes:MuseVImg2Vid (comfyui_musev_evolved)
 - [**ComfyUI Face Similarity**](https://github.com/chflame163/ComfyUI_FaceSimilarity): A custom node for ComfyUI.
 It compare two images to rate facial similarity.
+- [**Extended Save Image for ComfyUI**](https://github.com/palant/extended-saveimage-comfyui): This custom node is largely identical to the usual Save Image but allows saving images also in JPEG and WEBP formats, the latter with both lossless and lossy compression.
+Metadata is embedded in the images as usual, and the resulting images can be used to load a workflow.
 - [**ComfyUI-TTS**](https://github.com/daniel-lewis-ab/ComfyUI-TTS): Text To Speech (TTS) for ComfyUI
 - [**ComfyUI-Dart**](https://github.com/nkchocoai/ComfyUI-Dart): Add nodes that generates danbooru tags by [a/Dart(Danbooru Tags Transformer)](https://huggingface.co/p1atdev/dart-v1-sft).
 - [**ComfyUI Dwpose TensorRT**](https://github.com/yuvraj108c/ComfyUI-Dwpose-Tensorrt): This project provides a Tensorrt implementation of Dwpose for ultra fast pose estimation inside ComfyUI